CorneliaKelinske/the_little_thinkers_space/multiuser_pt2.md

     Later option or option B: parent can create new users who will be automatically linked to the parent's little thinker. in that case, I will need a random password generator so that the parent cannot get the password.

-5. Admin can delete users who will then be removed from all crews too
+5. Admin can delete users who will then be removed from all crews too (can use the :on_delete option in migration)

 6. If little thinker is removed the whole crew is removed (here, a check is needed: if crew members are also little thinkers or followers of other thinkers they will not be removed from the user table; users who are just associated with